m45t3r/snes9x4d/README.md

     + `MIYOO` is obviously used only for Miyoo devices, so you shouldn't define it for your own device.
 But looking where it is used in the code should help you to define your own device-specific code
+    + `C4_OLD` (this is a Makefile flag) use an older version of C(x)4 chip emulation that uses approximations.
+Probably faster but more inaccurate.
+      Cx4 chip was only used in 2 games: Mega Man X 2 and 3
 - If your device is like Miyoo and doesn't have an standard Dingoo layout, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see